fluxcd/flagger/docs/gitbook/faq.md

 > **Note** that the metric interval should be lower or equal to the control loop interval.

+**Can I use custom metrics?**

+The analysis can be extended with metrics provided by Prometheus, Datadog and AWS CloudWatch.
+For more details on how custom metrics can be used please read the [metrics docs](usage/metrics.md).

 ### Istio routing

 **How does Flagger interact with Istio?**